 Elena is always happy to work with students and colleagues who are interested in discovering novel and interdisciplinary ways of teaching and learning science-based themes…get in touch if this applies to you!

-In her role of DUGS, Elena would be delighted to hear from you if you are a UG student that has the desire of discovering more about our modules' provision.
+In her role as Director of Studies, Elena would be delighted to hear from you if you are a UG or PG student that has the desire of discovering more about our modules' provision.
 She is also the right person for you if you are a member of staff interested in creating an interdisciplinary IATL module or in contributing to them.

 Elena also serves as STP (Sessional Teaching Payroll) Coordinator for IATL.